Watering Your Lawn in Spring

 Why Do I Need to Water Differently in Spring?

-As the temperatures begin to rise in spring, your turf will be transitioning out of its winter dormancy and starting to grow again.
-Therefore, it will need more water to encourage the root systems to thrive.
+As the temperatures begin to rise in spring, your turf will be transitioning out of its winter dormancy phase and will begin to grow again.
+Therefore, it will need more water to encourage the root systems to grow deeply into the soil and thrive.

-To prevent your turf from drying out and stunting its re-growth, you should look to begin watering your turf again in March / April, when the temperature is consistently reaching around 10°C.
+• To prevent your turf from drying out in early spring, you should look to begin watering your turf again in March / April, when the temperature is consistently reaching around 10°C.

 When Do I Water?